superfroggman/teardown-chaos-mod/README.md

 *** ***Currently in development*** ***

-Teardown Chaos Mod is a recreation of <a href ="https://github.com/gta-chaos-mod/ChaosModV">pongo1231's Chaos Mod</a> for Grand Theft Auto V.
+Teardown Chaos Mod is inspired by <a href ="https://github.com/gta-chaos-mod/ChaosModV">pongo1231's Chaos Mod</a> for Grand Theft Auto V.

 # How to install